Updated: January 22nd, 2015

 The circle shapes can be used as layers as well as paths / selections as well as fills in Adobe PS as well as PS Elements.
 You control the use of layer / selection via the control bar on selection of the custom shape tool in the Photoshop toolbox.

-Change the color of the circle fills via the Photoshop toolbox.
-If applied as a shape layer then you can also use the various layer effects to add metal, gel effects to the shapes.
+Change the color of the fills via the Photoshop toolbox.
+If applied as a shape layer then you can also use the various layer effects to add metal, gel effects etc

 Circle shapes and creative cloud updates

 With the October 2014 update, you now use libraries.
 Libraries are a way of storing images and presets and resources (nearly everything) and using the results in future projects (or the current one).
 You can use the results of the stored items in PS as well as Illustrator (and hopefully at some point, all parts of the creative cloud).
 You can group the resources in numerous ways (randomly, work in progress, by project, by theme etc)

 They can be stored as a layer, as a pixel fill on a layer, stored with a style added, stored as a smart object, multiple CSH vectors can be stored and much more.
 You can then recall them at any point to use again and again.

 You can also use them as a path with the new flame tool feature in the CC October 2014 release, this makes for amazing image - a flaming circle shape (the flames can be added in 1000s of different ways).
 You can also use the paths with the tree tool to add trees and branches around any object.